Remains of Tropical Depression Alberto causes flooding in west, northwest suburbs

 "There was half a dozen cars on Higgins going east that were probably up to their waist in water," said Keith Weiner, driver.

-Water overtook some cars father than the drivers could realize what was happening.
+Water overtook some cars faster than the drivers could realize what was happening.

 "People were ripping their bumpers off because of water," said Christopher Hernandez in Schaumburg.
 "We saw bumpers come off."